 When There Are Injuries From the Rear-End Collision

 Trucking companies and their insurance companies are very businesslike and efficient in dealing with handling injury claims after a rear-end 18-wheeler accident.
-For accidents where the company is worried about severe injury, the actions of the trucking company will be quick and designed to save them money.
+For a severe injury, the trucking company’s actions will be quick and designed to save them money.

 Another tactic frequently utilized when the trucking company is worried about damages is to videotape the injured person by hiring an investigative staff to put the plaintiff under surveillance.
 With this tactic, the insurance company is hoping to take something out of context to make the injured person look bad.